A mini tummy tuck is ideal for patients who do not have much extra skin or do not need their muscles to be tightened.

 A mini tummy tuck is not one specific procedure.
 The best way to think about it is to remove the parts of a full tummy tuck that a patient does not need:

-Q:Is the skin excess mild and only central?
+Q:Is the excess skin minimal and central only?

 Q:Are the muscles fused in the center?

 Then they do not need to be sewn together.